Music of Nova Scotia: The early years

 As early as the 1930s the music of Nova Scotia was entertaining the world.
 Hank Snow, born and raised in Brooklyn, Queen's County, Nova Scotia, was signed to RCA Records in 1936, but became famous in 1950 when he was invited to appear at the Grand Ole Opry.
 That was also the year he released "I'm Movin' On," his first massive hit single.

 Portia White of Truro, Nova Scotia, one of the greatest contralto voices in the history of Canadian classical music, made her stage debut in 1941.
 White went on to become an internationally known and respected performer.

 An early introduction of the music often referred to as the fifties revolution came from Halifax musician and entertainer Eddy (M) Melanson.
 Eddy made his debut in 1953 performing for the Halifax Coloured Citizens Improvement League at the Odeon Theatre with a revised upbeat country sound.
-That sound was later classified by music historian Steve Fruitman as a reincarnation of the Country Jump Blues.Eddy formed his own band in the mid fifties and named it the ROCKABILLYS placing him at the beginning of that genre of music, introducing it in Nova Scotia.
-When Bill Haley and the Comets toured in the Maritimes in 1958 Eddy and his Rockabillys was selected as the Canadian group to open and close for them.
-He's inducted into the Rockabilly Hall of Fame (#381) as an original Canadian Rockabilly.
+That sound was later classified by music historian Steve Fruitman as a reincarnation of the Country Jump Blues.
+Eddy formed his own band in the mid fifties and named it the Rockabillys placing him at the beginning of that genre of music, introducing it in Nova Scotia.
+When Bill Haley and the Comets toured in the Maritimes in 1958, Eddy and his Rockabillys was selected as the Canadian group to open and close for them.
+He was inducted into the Rockabilly Hall of Fame (#381) as an original Canadian Rockabilly.